 You can follow Michael Scotto on Twitter: @MikeAScotto

-Celtics, Podcast, Featured, Top, Aaron Baynes, Al Horford, Andre Drummond, Anthony Davis, Bradley Beal, Gordon Hayward, Harrison Barnes, Isaiah Thomas, Jae Crowder, James Harden, Jaylen Brown, Jayson Tatum, Jerami Grant, Jimmy Butler, Kemba Walker, Kyrie Irving, Marcus Morris, Marcus Smart, Nikola Vucevic, Paul George, Terry Rozier, Boston Celtics
+Celtics, Podcast, Top, Aaron Baynes, Al Horford, Andre Drummond, Anthony Davis, Bradley Beal, Gordon Hayward, Harrison Barnes, Isaiah Thomas, Jae Crowder, James Harden, Jaylen Brown, Jayson Tatum, Jerami Grant, Jimmy Butler, Kemba Walker, Kyrie Irving, Marcus Morris, Marcus Smart, Nikola Vucevic, Paul George, Terry Rozier, Boston Celtics